Proslavery thought: Proslavery Christians

+To bolster their arguments, proslavery advocates drew upon religious literature and morality to justify their support for slavery.
+Among the most prominent and influential defenders of slavery were clergymen who combined theological reasoning with scriptural interpretations.
+Many of these religious leaders used pamphlets and sermons to frame slavery as an institution that was sanctioned divinely with a moral code.
+It was normal for southern slaveholders to use bible rhetoric as their primary source to legitimize the institution of slavery when preparing a moral defense.

-Passages in the Bible which justify and regulate the institution of slavery have been used as a justification for the keeping of slaves throughout history, and they have also been used as a source of guidance on how it should be done.
+Passages in the Bible which mention the institution of slavery have been used as a justification for the keeping of slaves throughout history, and they have also been used as a source of guidance on how it should be done.
 Therefore, when abolition was proposed, many Christians spoke vociferously against it, citing the Bible's acceptance of slavery as 'proof' that it was part of the normal condition.
-George Whitefield, who is famed for his sparking of the Great Awakening of American evangelicalism, supported as necessary due to the Climate in the Province of Georgia, for the legalisation of slavery,.
-He believed, as was common at the Time, that each Race had been conditioned by Nature to suit its Environment, and viewed The Negro as suited for Hot Environments.
-He also believed Georgia's failure to flourish economically was due to a lack of Negroes as were held in other Colonies such as The Carolinas.
+George Whitefield, who is famed for his sparking of the Great Awakening of American evangelicalism, supported as necessary due to the climate in the Province of Georgia, for the legalisation of slavery.
+He believed, as was common at the time, that each race had been conditioned by nature to suit its environment, and viewed the Negro as suited for hot environments.
+He also believed Georgia's failure to flourish economically was due to a lack of Negroes as were held in other colonies such as The Carolinas.
 Thus, Whitfield had altered his position, and partially joined the ranks of the slave owners who he had denounced in his earlier years.
-However, Whitfield still maintained Humane treatment was a Moral obligation, and a Christian duty, and ultimately never endorsed slavery on any but pragmatic grounds. while contending that Jesus Christ had also died for the Negro slaves, and opposing their mistreatment by owners who resisted his evangelism to slaves.
+However, Whitfield still maintained humane treatment was a moral obligation, and a Christian duty, and ultimately never endorsed slavery on any but pragmatic grounds, while contending that Jesus Christ had also died for the Negro slaves, and opposing their mistreatment by owners who resisted his evangelism to slaves.
 Slavery had been outlawed in Georgia, but it was legalised in 1751.
 Whitfield bought enslaved Africans and put them to work on his plantation as well as at the Bethesda Orphanage which he established.
 Selina Hastings, Countess of Huntingdon, who played a major role in financing and guiding early Methodism, inherited these slaves and kept them in bondage.

 In both Europe and the United States many Christians went further, arguing that slavery was actually justified by the words and doctrines of the Bible.

 In 1837, Southerners in the Presbyterian denomination joined forces with conservative Northerners in order to drive the antislavery New School Presbyterians out of the denomination.
 In 1844, the Methodist Episcopal Church split into Northern and Southern wings over the issue of slavery.
 In 1845, the Baptists in the South formed the Southern Baptist Convention due to disputes with Northern Baptists over slavery and missions.